 Location.
-35° 47.838′ N, 82° 40.992′ W. Marker is in Marshall, North Carolina, in Madison County.
-Marker is on South Main Street (Business U.S. 70) west of Hill Street, on the left when traveling east.
+35° 47.851′ N, 82° 41.039′ W. Marker is in Marshall, North Carolina, in Madison County.
+Marker is on Main Street, on the right when traveling west.
 Touch for map.
-The marker is located next to the First Baptist Church.
-Marker is at or near this postal address: 53 S Main St, Marshall NC 28753, United States of America.
+Marker is at or near this postal address: 58 Main Street, Marshall NC 28753, United States of America.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Robert E. Lee (within shouting distance of this marker); Buncombe Turnpike (about 300 feet away, measured in a direct line); David Vance (about 300 feet away); Colonel Edward F. Rector, USAF (about 300 feet away); Mars Hill College (approx. 7.7 miles away); a different marker also named Mars Hill College (approx. 7.8 miles away); Bascom Lamar Lunsford (approx. 7.8 miles away); Weaver College (approx. 9.9 miles away).
+Buncombe Turnpike (a few steps from this marker); David Vance (a few steps from this marker); Colonel Edward F. Rector, USAF (within shouting distance of this marker); Marshall (within shouting distance of this marker); Mars Hill College (approx. 7.7 miles away); a different marker Mars Hill College (approx. 7.8 miles away); Bascom Lamar Lunsford (approx. 7.8 miles away); Weaver College (approx. 9.9 miles away).
 Touch for a list and map of all markers in Marshall.

 Categories. • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 22, 2014, by Don Morfe of Baltimore, Md 21234.
-This page has been viewed 344 times since then and 18 times this year.
-Last updated on July 22, 2014, by Keith S Smith of West Chester, Pennsylvania.
-Photos: 1, 2. submitted on July 22, 2014, by Don Morfe of Baltimore, Md 21234. • Bill Pfingsten was the editor who published this page.
+This page originally submitted on October 26, 2009, by Stanley and Terrie Howard of Greer, South Carolina.
+This page has been viewed 756 times since then and 44 times this year.
+Photos: 1, 2, 3. submitted on October 26, 2009, by Stanley and Terrie Howard of Greer, South Carolina. • Craig Swain was the editor who published this page.